SkoolieStays

 The National Trust contacted us a year about a possible stay for their author Sian Anna Lewis, who was documenting Wild Escapes in the UK.
 We were thrilled to be considered and hosted her in early 2022 at our site in Beachy Head.

 Of course the eagle-eyed will spot that it talks about our site at Beachy Head.
 Sian’s Wild Escape took place before we had the news that Black Robin Farm, our site, was to undergo works as part of the Council’s Level Up Funding project.
-The South Downs National Park could no longer let us stay at our spot and so we moved to Little Thakeham Farm.
+The South Downs National Park could no longer let us stay at our spot and so we moved to Little Thakeham Farm in West Sussex.

 But although some of the suggestions about pubs and hikes may not be relevant, the bus is after all a bus – it has many stops.
-Little Thakeham is just as wild a destination (and it’s a lot less windy!) so we think our guests will find it just the place to unwind and explore.
+Little Thakeham is just as wild a destination (and it’s a lot less windy!) so we think our guests will find it just the place to unwind and explore with many now discovering it as a quite unique digital detox hideaway.

 Order your copy here!